-To achieve the accomplishment and good learning outcomes, it needs to maintain and foster student engagement.
+Consequently, it affects the results of student learning and achievement.
+Therefore, along with the development of increasing sophisticated technology, this system is less effective and unable to move dynamically.
+This can be exemplified by the existence of various activities of the lecturers outside of learning or class, or the existence of the same course at different class, or the course that collide with other course in the same semester, in which it causes the lecturer cannot do the job properly.
+In addition, not all the students could attend traditional classes due to some reasons such as have to attend seminars, workshops, organizational and work needs.
+The dynamics that needed is the creation of effective communication, namely the easier communication between the lecturers and the students.
+This dynamism can not be confined by a particular space and time (scheduled classes) Therefore, face to face meeting is no longer significance.
+According to (J.Hemabala and Suresh,2012) [5].
+The term of M-Learning or Mobile Learning refers to the use of handheld devices such as PDAs, mobile phones, smartphones, laptops and information technology devices that will be widely used in teaching and learning.
+To achie 32 the accomplishment and good learning outcomes, it needs to maintain and fos 32 tudent engagement.
 Student engagement refers to the extent of a student's active involvement, the degree of attention, interest, and passion that students show when they take part in the learning process (Reeve, 2012; Trowler, 2010) [6].
 Student engagement is one of most important factors associated with improved learning, and much of the research to date has indicated the importance of student engagement leading to a positive impact on learning outcomes (Carini, Kuh, & Klein, 2006; Klem & Connell, 2004; McMahon & Portelli, 2004) [7].
 The more engaged the students in learning, the more they will learn and getting progress in their learning.
 According to Robert C et.al, (2006) [8], the involvement of student is generally considered better if a lot more learn or practice a subject.
-M-LMS is an application that could accommodate learning progress.
+M-LMS is an application that could accom 45 late learning activities, so that the students tend to involved, able to understand repeatedly and able to know their learning progress.
 The purpose of this study was to developed the M-LMS in Management of Informatics and ComputersHigh School Nurdin Hamzah.
 In addition, it also aimed to see the effectiveness of M-LMS in increasing the engagement of students in learning process particularly in the subject of human and computer interaction.
 Furthermore, it was intended to find out its effect on the output or achievement of the students.

-1.2 M-LMS: Concepts And Applications

-Mobile Learning Management System (M-LMS) is a learning method that can improve student's engagement and learning outcomes.
-It can be seen from some relevant research facts.
+M-LMS: Concepts And Applications Mobile Learning Management System (M-LMS) is a learning method that can improve student's engagement and learning outcomes.
+It can be seen 19 m some relevant research facts.
 Timothy Rodgers (2008) [9] point outs that the effectiveness of teaching and academic achievement in higher education should consider the development of e-learning teaching strategies that encourage greater engagement and also consider the different learning styles found within each student.